exfalsoquodlibet/aws-setup-utils/setup-boto3.md

 1. Ensure you have a GDS AWS Account.
 This will give you access to GDS AWS.
 Follow these instructions if you have not already done so as part of your onboarding: https://docs.publishing.service.gov.uk/manual/get-started.html#8-get-aws-access.
 At the end, you will have created your AWS user account, and also received an `access key ID` and `secret access key`.

 2. Get STS Permission to AssumeRole with MFA for the role you want to assume.

-For instance, if you are a Data Scientist in CPTO, you may want to assume [`govuk-datascienceusers` AWS IAM Role][ds-role].
-You can ask on the `#data-engineering` Slack channel.
+    For instance, if you are a Data Scientist in CPTO, you may want to assume the [`govuk-datascienceusers` AWS IAM Role][ds-role].
+Ask on the `#data-engineering` Slack channel to get this permission.

 ## `boto3` Requirements